-That same year, Lino Di Iorio was retained as a coach and technical adviser by The Royal Caledonian Curling Club and The Scottish Institute of Sport - Curling Section, with the intent of teaching personally developed curling techniques to competitive teams in Scotland.
+That same year, Lino Di Iorio was retained as a coach and technical adviser by The Royal Caledonian Curling Club and The Scottish Institute of Sport - Curling Section.
+The intent was to teach personally developed curling techniques to competitive teams in Scotland.

 Orders for the technical equipment were received from Norway and Scotland, as well as receiving serious inquiries for the equipment from Japan, Switzerland, Sweden, and the United States.

 The Delux Curling Shoe

 The Delux Curling Shoe was first manufactured in 1998.
 With a soft product launch it quickly became popular and sought after by many competitive and club curlers.
-With increasing demand for the shoe, the Delux was launched to the global marketplace in 1999.
-This shoe represents all the quality and performance that BalancePlus has installed in each and every one of our sliders and continues to be the most popular shoe at National, World Championships and Olympic Winter Games.
+Demand was increasing for the shoe, and it was launched to the global marketplace in 1999.
+The Delux represents all the quality and performance that BalancePlus has installed in each and every one of our sliders.
+It continues to be the most popular shoe at National, World Championships and Olympic Winter Games.

 From the core of its footwear operations, to Technical Development tools, BalancePlus is committed to working on new ideas to improve the sport of curling on a global level.